 Then, there are many ways to use Git, here is ours.

-of Git, in order to maintain a linear history without merge patches.
+maintain a linear history without merge commits.

 For that to work, it means that merge requests must be direct suffixes

 of the master branch.
 So whenever

 origin/master changes, you have to

 rebase your branch on it, so that your patches always sit on top of